 Today, the American Planning Association named downtown Patchogue Village one of 13 great places in the United States, beginning the countdown to National Community Planning Month in October.
 The community will celebrate downtown Patchogue Village’s new designation on Oct.
-19 at 11 a.m., at the Patchogue Theatre.
-A plaque with the designation will also be installed outside the theatre at that time.
+19 at 11 a.m. at the Patchogue Theatre.
+They are planning to install a plaque with the designation at that time.

 “It’s an outstanding honor to be considered one of America’s great places, something we all know locally, but it’s nice to let the rest of America know as well,” said David Kennedy, executive director of the Greater Patchogue Chamber of Commerce, elated by the honor.

-As part of the 12th year recognizing great neighborhoods, streets and public spaces, APA chose Patchogue for its transformation and lively Main Street.
-It was selected as one of four neighborhoods and 13 places across the entire United States to receive the honor this year.
+As part of the 12th year recognizing great neighborhoods, streets, and public spaces, APA chose Patchogue for its transformation and lively Main Street.
+It is one of four neighborhoods and 13 places across the United States to honor this year.

-APA chooses places with exceptional character, quality and planning that enrich communities, facilitate economic growth and inspire others around the country.
-This year’s neighborhoods were chosen as places that had stories of revitalization.
+APA chooses places with exceptional character, quality, and planning that enrich communities, facilitate economic growth, and inspire others around the country.
+This year’s board chose communities that have stories of revitalization.

-Downtown Patchogue Village, according to APA president Kurt Christiansen, was once considered a “ghost town,” until the village turned to planning innovations like transit-oriented development, investments in local infrastructure, and early adoption of multifamily housing.
-Today, downtown Patchogue Village has reinvented itself as a regional dining, shopping and entertainment destination.
+According to APA president Kurt Christiansen, Downtown Patchogue Village was once thought of as a “ghost town” until the village turned to plan innovations like transit-oriented development, investments in local infrastructure, and early adoption of multifamily housing.
+Today, downtown Patchogue Village has reinvented itself as regional dining, shopping, and entertainment destination.

 “Patchogue is one of those places that the community came in and basically redeveloped and reenergized the town,” he said — also referencing the theatre’s renovation — noting why the village was chosen.
 “We were impressed with the fact that this community didn’t want the area to [die], but really wanted to see how they could change it while also keeping the character.”

-APA member and Patchogue resident Alex Wallach, he explained, nominated Patchogue and, out of several hundred submissions, it was selected as the only honoree on Long Island.
+APA member and Patchogue resident Alex Wallach, he explained, nominated Patchogue and, out of several hundred submissions, and selected it as the only honoree on Long Island.

 Wallach submitted the nomination in April of this year.
 After the Oct.
-19 announcement at Fall Fest, there will be a walking tour followed by an after-party at the Blue Point Brewery hosted by the Patchogue Young Professionals.
+19 announcement at Fall Fest, a walking tour followed by an after-party at the Blue Point Brewery hosted by the Patchogue Young Professionals.

-“We all do great things, but when it’s noticed by people outside of your realm, you know they are genuinely recognizing you,” said mayor Paul Pontieri.
-“For me, personally, it’s an honor because of all the hard work we’ve all done.”
+“We all do great things, but when people notice it outside of your realm, you know they genuinely recognize you,” said mayor Paul Pontieri.
+“For me, it’s an honor because of all the hard work we’ve all done.”

-In addition to Patchogue Village, APA has also recognized the following Great Neighborhoods in 2019:
+In addition to Patchogue Village, APA had also recognized the following Great Neighborhoods in 2019:

-The Vineyards at Brookfield is the latest in the Vineyards family of luxury active adult 55+ communities including the Vineyards at Blue Point, Miller Place and Moriches… developed by Ornstein Leyton Company the award-winning developer with a 28+year track record that’s second to none for excellence in quality residential housing development.
+The Vineyards at Brookfield Center Moriches Long Island, NY is the latest in the Vineyards family of luxury active adult 55+ communities including the Vineyards at Blue Point, and Miller Place… developed by Ornstein Leyton Company the award-winning developer with a 28+year track record that’s second to none for excellence in quality residential housing development.

-The Vineyards at Brookfield is a private gated enclave of 146 spectacular townhouse and condominium homes with an array of model types to meet the needs of the most discerning buyer.
-As stunning as they are spacious, the homes are sized from 1,500 to 2,000 square feet… each with an OLC custom-designed floor plan featuring lavish first floor master suites, spacious closets, bright eat-in gourmet kitchens, elegant dining rooms, luxurious living rooms, 1 or 2 car garages, basements and oversized patios or balconies.
+The Vineyards at Brookfield Center Moriches Long Island is a private gated enclave of 146 spectacular townhouse and condominium homes with an array of model types to meet the needs of the most discerning buyer.
+As stunning as they are spacious, the homes are sized from 1,500 to 2,000 square feet… each with an OLC custom-designed floor plan featuring lavish first-floor master suites, spacious closets, bright eat-in gourmet kitchens, elegant dining rooms, luxurious living rooms, 1 or 2 car garages, basements, and oversized patios or balconies.